yeoldegrove/osism.github.io/docs/guides/deploy-guide/examples/cloud-in-a-box.md

    delivered to a central location.
 The storage backend will also be implemented differently there in the future instead of Ceph.

+## General notes and limitations

+* Load balancing in Octavia is only possible via OVN.
+The Amphora driver is not supported.
+This is due to the limited resources we have.
+With the Amphora driver, a dedicated instance is started for each load balancer, each of which consumes 1 GByte of memory.
+This represents a very high consumption in relation to the usual sizes of the Cloud in a Box.

 ## Installation

 ### Automated installation (recommended)